LuisRodriguezLD/Fuse-Geolocation/README.md

 # Fuse-Geolocation

-With a single click auto complete the address, zip code, country and more
+With a single click you can auto complete your form with the user's address.
+On click you send your coordinates trough Google Maps API and in return you get the data in a JSON.

+# Setup

+Just click the big blue button and you are good to go!

+# Questions

+If have any questions contact me via [Twitter](https://twitter.com/luisrodriguezld).